 Have you already decided on a color scheme, wall paint color, or maybe even picked out your furniture and bedding for your room?
 It’s easy to coordinate your Amborela wall art with the rest of your room decor.
-Use the guide shown above to help you choose your color placement.

 Which Color to Choose as the Background of Your Wall Art

 - Choose the accent color in your room as the main color for your painting.
 In Amborela paintings, the background is the main color, because it takes up the most visual space.
 As a general rule, the main color in your artwork should be the accent color in your room.
 Art, while it makes a great focal point, is still only an accent; a small fraction of your entire room.

 - Create contrast between your painting and the surrounding wall color.
 Choose a background color that is significantly different in hue and tone than your wall paint.
 If you choose a background color that is similar to your wall color, the painting will blend into the wall too much.